 The NEA Radioactive Waste Management Committee (RWMC) created in 1975 is an international committee which consists of senior representatives from regulatory authorities, radioactive waste management and decommissioning organisations, policymaking bodies and research-and-development institutions from the NEA countries.
-The International Atomic Energy Agency (IAEA) participates in the work of the RWMC, and the European Commission (EC) is a full member of the Committee.
+The International Atomic Energy Agency (IAEA) participates in the work of the RWMC as an observer, and the European Commission (EC) is a full member of the Committee.

-In achieving its objectives, the RWMC is assisted by three main working parties, their sub-groups and other expert groups:
+In achieving its objectives, the RWMC is assisted by its working parties, their sub-groups and other expert groups:

 (RWMC activities related to FSC)

 Last updated: 13 May 2019